xLegende/ComfyUI-Prompt-Formatter/README.md

 1.  **📝 Categorized Prompt Formatter:** Filters and restructures an *existing* input prompt based on categories and a template.
 Preserves tag details like weights.
 2.  **🎲 Categorized Random Prompt Formatter:** *Generates* a new random prompt by sampling tags from categories defined in the YAML, using a template structure and a seed for reproducibility.
 3.  **📊 Categorized Prompt Analyzer:** *Analyzes* an input prompt to count occurrences of specific tags or tags belonging to specified categories.
+4.  **📂 Wildcard Importer:** A utility node that scans a directory of `.txt` wildcard files and converts them into a single, structured YAML file, making it easy to use existing wildcard collections with this node pack.

 ---